mel-project/docs.melproject.org/developer-guides/using-wallets/covenant-interaction.md

 Main idea:

-* "About covenants", example of an extremely simple covenant (counting), link to other pages for details
+- "About covenants", example of an extremely simple covenant (counting), link to other pages for details
-* Manually interacting with this covenant: annoying!
+- Manually interacting with this covenant: annoying!
-* In practice: _frontends_ will generate _wallet URLs_.
+- In practice: _frontends_ will generate _wallet URLs_.
-  * Eventually, this will be web frontends popping up graphical wallets.
+  - Eventually, this will be web frontends popping up graphical wallets.
-  * But now, there's a github demo project that generates wallet URLs for
+  - But now, there's a github demo project that generates wallet URLs for
-    * creating counting covenants
+    - creating counting covenants
-    * incrementing the counter
+    - incrementing the counter
-  * The wallet URLs can be used by `melwallet-cli open-url melwallet:...`
+  - The wallet URLs can be used by `melwallet-cli open-url melwallet:...`
     {% endhint %}

 ``

-## About Themelio covenants
+## About Mel covenants

-Covenants are Themelio’s equivalent of smart contracts in its coin-based model.
+Covenants are Mel’s equivalent of smart contracts in its coin-based model.
 A covenant, somewhat analogous to a Bitcoin script, is a program attached to a coin (UTXO) that takes in a transaction and its execution context and decides whether or not that transaction can spend.

 On the blockchain itself, contracts are written in MelVM, a low-level stack-based “machine” language fulfilling a similar role as EVM in Ethereum.
 Unlike coin scripts in most other UTXO blockchains, MelVM covenants are general-purpose, meaning that they can arbitrarily control the spending of a coin and are not limited to simple spending conditions like multi-signature requirements.
-This allows for essentially all on-chain constructs to be built on top of Themelio, such as naming systems, DeFi contracts, etc.
+This allows for essentially all on-chain constructs to be built on top of Mel, such as naming systems, DeFi contracts, etc.

 ## Prerequisites